-In 2011, we consolidated our partnership with the National University of Timor-Leste, Universidade Nasional Timor Lorosa'e (UNTL) and the Dili Institute of Technology (DIT).
+In 2011, VU consolidated its partnership with the National University of Timor-Leste, Universidade Nacional Timor Lorosa'e (UNTL) and the Dili Institute of Technology (DIT).

-Prior to this, in 2009, Victoria University Chancellor, Justice Frank Vincent and the President of Dili Institute of Technology (DIT), Kirsty Sword-Gusmao signed a Memorandum of Understanding (MoU) between the two institutions.
+Prior to this, in 2009, VU Chancellor, Justice Frank Vincent and the President of Dili Institute of Technology (DIT), Kirsty Sword-Gusmao signed a Memorandum of Understanding (MoU) between the two institutions.
 The MoU recognises the special relationship that has developed between VU and DIT since its inception in 2002.

 Joint international conferences

-Joint activities with UNTL, with whom we have had a partnership since 2002, include a biannual conference focusing on issues facing Timor Leste's development, and a 'Timor-Leste, History, Politics and Society' study tour lead by Dr Helen Hill to study the intervening years.
+Joint activities with UNTL, with whom VU have had a partnership since 2002, includes a biannual conference focusing on issues facing Timor-Leste's development.

-The conferences came about as a result of an initial invitation in 1998 by the Resistance Coalition, the CNRT, to Victoria University to co-host a conference before the ballot for independence.
+The conferences came about as a result of an initial invitation in 1998 by the Resistance Coalition, the CNRT, to VU to co-host a conference before the ballot for independence.

 The first conference on Strategic Development Planning for Timor-Leste was held at VU's Melbourne Campus and funded by the Australian Government.
-Further conferences included 2009Transforming Timor-Leste for Sustainable Development, Human Rights and Peace and 2011 Knowledge, Attitudes and Skills for Timor-Leste's Development.
+Further conferences included:

 The two-day public affairs conference addressed how students access appropriate courses and careers, and how Timor-Leste as a country is finding a way to readdress the skill gaps.Host: This conference was hosted by Victoria University in co-operation with the National University of Timor Loro Sa’e (UNTL).